wordstreamvis/WordStreamVis.github.io/README.md

  The tool allows users to customize:
   - *Width*, *height*, *font size* and *number of chosen words (top rank)*.
+  - *Flow*
-  - *Flow* and *Angle Variance* are preferences for text orientation.
+ and *Angle Variance* are preferences for text orientation.
-  - *Relationsgip* (for Huffington Post dataset), showing the relationship between words from multiple categories.
+ - Relationships: Toggle allows relationship to be displayed.

  The metrics includes measurements for the importance of the word displayed.
 In the process of placing word, some of them are left out due to lack of space.
 For example, TF-IDF ratio means the rate between the words shown to all the word.